 Canadian Ophthalmological Society

 Facts about retinal detachment.
-National Eye Institute website.
+National Eye Institute (NEI) website.
 Available at:

 Michael Woods, MD